Abdul Hosein Amini: Birth

-He was born in the city of Sarab near the Ardabil.
+He was born in the city of Sarab, near Ardabil.
 His father Mirza Ahmad Amini, and his grandfather Najaf Ali were jurists of the city.

 Education

 His teachers included Abul Hasan Esfahani, Muhammad Hosein Na'ini, and Muhammad Hossein Esfahani.

 Works

 Abdul Hussain established a library in Najaf and named it “Amir al-Mo’menin”.
 He wrote many books and treatises, most of which have been published.
 He wrote books about Shiʿite beliefs, Hadith and jurisprudence.
 Some of his books are: